-Depreciation is calculated on a straight line basis over the expected useful economic lives of the assets as follows:.
+Depreciation is calculated on a straight line basis over the expected useful economic lives of the asset as follows:

-Class of fixed asset Useful lives Depreciation basis Plant and equipment at cost 1 to 10 years Straight line Furniture, fixtures and fittings at cost 1 to 10 years Straight line Computer equipment at cost 1 to 4 years Straight line
+Class of fixed asset Useful lives Depreciation basis Plant and equipment at cost 1 to 10 years Straight line Furniture, fixtures and fittings at 1 to 10 years Straight line cost Computer equipment at cost 1 to 4 years Straight line

-The company's Artwork and Collectibles are not depreciated due to the heritage and cultural nature of the assets.
+The Company's Artwork and Collectibles are not depreciated due to the heritage and cultural nature of the assets.

-(i) Impairment
+(h) Impairment

 All non-current physical and intangible assets are assessed for indicators of impairment on an annual basis.
 If an indicator of possible impairment exists, the Company determines the asset's recoverable amount.
 Any amount by which the asset's carrying amount exceeds the recoverable amount is recorded as an impairment loss.
+No indicators of possible impairment have been identified this financial year.